PavanRangani/docs/docs/prd/assets/assets.md

 ## Linked insurances

-If asset is linked with any `Insurance` , then that Insurance is Linked  insurance.
+If asset is linked with any `Insurance` , then that Insurance is called as `Linked Insurance`.

 Asset can be linked at different type of Insurance at following places.
 Only current insurance policy relations are shown as Linked Insurances